chaos-dotcom/ProjectZeus/README.md

-# WebSync TS
+# Project Zeus

-WebSync TS is a web-based task manager for rsync, designed to help you add, schedule, and maintain rsync tasks in a modern and user-friendly interface.
+Project Zeus is a web-based task manager for rsync, designed to help you add, schedule, and maintain rsync tasks in a modern and user-friendly interface.
 This project is built with TypeScript, Node.js, and Express.

 ## Features